mkbeh/arb-bot-rs/README.md

 Fill in the [example](https://github.com/mkbeh/arb-bot-rs/blob/main/config.example.toml) config file and rename the file to `config.toml`.

-_For a test run, you do not need to specify your API tokens.
-You only need to specify API tokens if you toggle the flag `send_orders = true`._
+_For demo run you do not need to specify your API tokens.
+You only need to specify API tokens if you toggle the flag `send_orders = true` in `config.toml`._

 Run app: